andre505/NotificationManagementService/README.md

   - Select 'Clone or Checkout Code'.
   - Enter the .git url for Notification Management Service => (https://github.com/andre505/NotificationManagementService.git)
   - Click clone.
+  - In the package manager console, run 'package reinstall' to reinstall all packages.
   - Run App.

 ### Technologies Used